-On February 9, 2018, our Board of Directors amended and restated the 2017 Plan to (i) eliminate certain provisions that were intended to allow for grants of awards that would be treated as "performance-based compensation" under Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code, since such types of awards were eliminated by federal tax reform legislation enacted in December 2017, (ii) increase the number of shares of our common stock that may be granted under the 2017 Plan from 3,487,785 to 7,800,000 shares, (iii) eliminate the 2017 Plan's "evergreen" provision that would have kept the number of shares of common stock available for issuance with respect to awards at any time under the 2017 Plan to thirteen percent (13%) of our fully diluted shares of common stock, and (iv) limit the number of shares of our common stock that may subject to awards made to any person in any calendar year to 8% of our fully diluted shares of common stock on the date of grant (excluding the number of shares of common stock issued under the 2017 Plan and/or the Del Mar Pharmaceuticals (BC) Ltd. 2013 Amended and Restated Stock Option Plan (which we refer to as the Legacy Plan) or subject to outstanding awards granted under the 2017 Plan or Legacy Plan).
+On February 9, 2018, our Board of Directors amended and restated the 2017 Plan to (i) eliminate certain provisions that were intended to allow for grants of awards that would be treated as "performance-based compensation" under Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code, since such types of awards were eliminated by federal tax reform legislation enacted in December 2017, (ii) increase the number of shares of our common stock that may be granted under the 2017 Plan from 3,487,785 to 7,800,000 shares (less the number of shares (1,720,850) subject to outstanding options granted under the Del Mar Pharmaceuticals (BC) Ltd. 2013 Amended and Restated Stock Option Plan (which we refer to as the Legacy Plan)), (iii) eliminate the 2017 Plan's "evergreen" provision that would have kept the number of shares of common stock available for issuance with respect to awards at any time under the 2017 Plan to thirteen percent (13%) of our fully diluted shares of common stock, and (iv) limit the number of shares of our common stock that may subject to awards made to any person in any calendar year to 8% of our fully diluted shares of common stock on the date of grant (excluding the number of shares of common stock issued under the 2017 Plan or subject to outstanding awards granted under the 2017 Plan or Legacy Plan).